 I’m proud that I had a part in creating such a great company, but it’s no longer mine – their success is now entirely due to the hard work of their current directors.

-So I wave my friends at Plug-in Media goodbye, good luck, and I wish you every success on your onward journey.
+So I wave goodbye to my friends at Plug-in Media.
+Good luck, and I wish you every success on your onward journey.